SemParser: A Semantic Parser for Log Analysis: Evaluation

-Secondly, the instance-level semantics benefits failure diagnosis.
-In the case shown in Table~\ref{tab:rca-case-instance}, ``853cfe1b'' will be regarded as a meaningless character string by the traditional parser; however, ~\name~ recognizes it as a ``server'' from previous log messages.
-Therefore, the rich semantics allows the model to understand the original log message is talking about the concept \textit{server}, as well as \textit{attach\_volume}, then it won't be hard to infer the API error behind the failure is ``server add volume''.
+Secondly, the instance-level semantics benefits failure identification.
+In the case shown in Table~\ref{tab:rca-case-instance}, ``853cfe1b'' will be regarded as a meaningless character string by the traditional syntax-based parser; however,~\name~recognizes it as a ``server'' from previous log messages.
+Therefore, the preserved semantics allows the downstream technique to understand that the original log message is talking about the concept \textit{server}, as well as the concept \textit{attach\_volume}, then it will not be hard to infer the API error behind the failure is ``server add volume''.

 Thirdly, our parser provides strong messages-level semantics, clues model in resolving failures.
 For example, Table~\ref{tab:rca-case-message}~shows how the semantic parser extracts the concept ``network'' with the actual API error being ``network create''.
-With the help of the concept ``network'', the model focus on network errors but exclude other server errors or volume errors.
-To sum up, ~\name~benefits the failure diagnosis task by providing message-level semantics and instance-level semantics.
+With the help of the concept ``network'', the model focuses on network errors and filters other server errors or volume errors.
+To sum up,~\name~benefits the failure identification task by providing message-level semantics and instance-level semantics altogether.